Geneva Medical College: Geneva Medical College of Hobart College

 Geneva Medical College's parent school was known as Geneva College until 1852, when it was renamed in memory of its most forceful advocate and founder, Episcopal bishop John Henry Hobart, to Hobart Free College.
 In 1860, the name was shortened to Hobart College and is currently known as Hobart and William Smith Colleges.

 That same year, things took a turn for the worse.
 The recent establishment of medical school at the University of Buffalo in 1846 took a hefty toll on the number of students enrolled at Geneva.
-The situation was so serious that, Dr. Sumner Rhoades, one time member of the faculty, published an open letter in the Geneva Gazette advocating the dissolution of the medical faculty.
+The situation was so serious that Dr. Sumner Rhoades, one time member of the faculty, published an open letter in the Geneva Gazette advocating the dissolution of the medical faculty.
 In its place, Dr. Rhoades favored the founding of an agricultural college.

 Bishop DeLancey of the Episcopal Church was against the plan, but when the faculty gathered in the fall of 1853, they discovered that no students had registered in medicine.
-The faculty resigned, and for a year there was no instruction in medicine offered.
-In 1854, a new faculty was organized; however; enrollment soon fell to below a hundred per year (from a high of almost 200 in the late 1840s).
+The faculty resigned, and for a year, there was no instruction in medicine offered.
+In 1854, a new faculty was organized; however, enrollment soon fell to below a hundred per year (from a high of almost 200 in the late 1840s).
 By the close of the 1850s, the number had dropped to 22.
 During this time, the college was floundering on expenses, but they managed to carry on and keep the department alive.

-Finally, in January, 1869, the trustees of Hobart College debated the question of abolishing the Medical Faculty.
+Finally, in January 1869, the trustees of Hobart College debated the question of abolishing the Medical Faculty.
 A local campaign was organized and raised an endowment for Hobart College that managed to yield $10,000 for the school.
 The amount was by no means sufficient to cover the costs of the college.
 On July 12, 1871, the trustees of Hobart voted that the "'Medical Department' of the College be discontinued after the first of February, 1872."

 At that time, the board of trustees recommended that the medical school be transferred to Syracuse University in Syracuse, New York.
-Many of the professors from Geneva agreed to transfer to Syracuse and all agreed to work without any pay for the first year.
+Many of the professors from Geneva agreed to transfer to Syracuse, and all agreed to work without any pay for the first year.

-Geneva Medical College existed from 1834 to 1872, and over the course of 38 years, a total of 596 students were graduated.
+Geneva Medical College existed from 1834 to 1872, and over the course of 38 years, a total of 596 students graduated.